How To Wholesale With A Realtor

 Wholesaling is recognized as an excellent short-term real estate investing strategy.
 With little upfront capital required, it is particularly popular with new investors.

 Historically, real estate agents and wholesalers have not always seen eye to eye.
 Some Realtors believe that wholesaling real estate is in opposition to their obligation to serve the best interests of their clients.
+However, understanding how do wholesalers work with real estate agents can help bridge this gap and foster successful collaborations.

 Helping Realtors understand your approach to wholesaling can help alleviate potential concerns, paving the way for agent representation.